 Meet Senior Sergeant Mollie Davies.
-She has been a police officer for 28 years spending 18 ½ years in the UK prior to transferring to WA Police.
+She has been a police officer for 28 years spending 18 ½ years in the UK prior to transferring to the WA Police Force.

 “Being a police officer was a childhood dream of mine, having both my dad and uncle serve with Thames Valley Police.
 Listening to their stories made it sound so exciting.
 I joined at the ripe old age of 19, very naive and absolutely no idea how my journey would unfold.
 My dad was upset as he had tried everything to stop me from applying saying “it’s not a job for a girl!”

 She left home for the first time ever and experienced training school at an old Navy base in the bleak cold of the English spring.
 “It was an eye opening start for what I consider to be the best decision I made.
 I have been fortunate enough to have enjoyed every aspect and role I have done throughout my career.
 I have many happy memories, met so many good people along the way.”